openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/pytorch_specific/Convert_YOLACT.md

 ## Creating a Patch File <a name="patch-file"></a>

 Before converting the model, create a patch file for the repository.
-The patch modifies the framework code by adding a special command-line argument to the framework options, that enables inference graph dumping:
+The patch modifies the framework code by adding a special command-line argument to the framework options.
+The argument enables inference graph dumping:

 1. Go to a writable directory and create a `YOLACT_onnx_export.patch` file.
 2. Copy the following diff code to the file: